Methodology

 For each task, we assessed two dimensions:

 AI Readiness — whether AI can perform the task autonomously, with human oversight, or not at all.
 We applied this at the task level, not the role level, because AI readiness varies significantly within a single role.
-A Strategic Sourcing Analyst, for example, may have tasks AI can run end-to-end sitting alongside tasks that require relationship judgment no AI can replicate today.

 What Trips AI Up

 Where AI falls short, we recorded why — not just that it falls short.
 We categorized AI limitations into six ceiling types: Judgment, Relationship, Tacit Knowledge, Context, Legal Accountability, and Creativity.
-The “What Trips AI Up” view of the dashboard shows which ceiling types appear most frequently and where they cluster by role — giving practitioners a clear picture of where human expertise remains irreplaceable.

 Scope